 And a fair amount evidently ended up on our stove.

 I had my eye on a butcher stall because it had lovely rabbits for sale.
 But believe it or not, our stay in Nice was over in a blink of an eye and the rabbit didn’t make it on our menu…

 Fenek at Michael’s Butcher (Marsaskala)

-Next question: what marinade should we soak the rabbit in?
-Olive oil, vinegar, pepper, salt, fennel seeds… The usual stuff!
+Next question: what marinade should we soak the fenek in?
+Olive oil, vinegar, pepper, salt, fennel seeds…

-I picked a bunch of wild fennel while picking snails along the coastline later that day so I chopped it up and added it to the lot as well.
-Left bunny swimming in all those goodies for 36 hours, turned both pieces regularly.
+So I chopped it up and added it to the lot as well.
+Then left our fenek swimming in all those goodies for 36 hours, turned both pieces regularly.

-Some of the most popular rabbit specialties here are rabbit stew with tomatoes and/or red wine (stuffat tal-fenek) which is also served as a sauce for spaghetti, roasted rabbit (fenek moqli), rabbit braised in garlic and white wine (fenek bit-tewm u bl-inbid) and local ravioli with a rabbit stuffing.
+Some of the most classic fenek specialties here are rabbit stew with tomatoes and/or red wine (stuffat tal-fenek) which you can also serve as a sauce for spaghetti!
+Then there’s also roasted rabbit (fenek moqli), rabbit braised in garlic and white wine (fenek bit-tewm u bl-inbid).
+And last but not least: local ravioli with a rabbit stuffing.